dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 }
 ```

 These code as same as previous solution.
-So now we know, `class` is just a syntax sugar.<br>
-`class` also can not binding correct `this` for you.
-You must write done `bind` at constructor.<br>
-That is too ridicules, if some one forgive to bind the function(point!
-I still call it function,
-JS class still not behavior as method as other language), the program will fall into dark.<br>
-So, how to avoid the problem, the answer is arrow function, arrow function still is a function.<br>
-But traditional function have a this by execute environment or `bind` one.<br>
-Then arrow function have a this at it's declared place!<br>
-And we go back to `class`, `class` provide `this` at body part!<br>
+So now we know, `class` is just a syntax sugar, and cannot bind correct `this` for you.
+You must write done `bind` at constructor.
+That is too ridicules, if someone forgive to bind the function(point!
+I still call it function, JS class still not behavior as method as other language), the program will fall into dark.
+So, how to avoid the problem, the answer is arrow function, arrow function still is a function.
+However, traditional function have a `this` by execute environment or `bind` one.
+Then arrow function have a `this` at it's declared place!
+And we go back to `class`, `class` provide `this` at body part!

 ```javascript
 class Xxx {